 Golan (choice of mixed or separate gender bunks, grade 4)

 Camper/staff ratio: 10:1

-Golan campers continue enjoy a full schedule of camp activities, broadened to include one optional overnight.
+Golan campers continue to enjoy a full schedule of camp activities, broadened to include one optional late night at camp.
 Their choice periods (chugim) increase to five times a week, when they can explore activities that interest them the most.

 Golan campers participate in Maccabiah activities twice a week.

 Kinneret (choice of mixed or separate gender bunks, grade 5 and 6)